Diversity And Inclusion: Get On Board

 To this day, I still watch some of my good gay friends be discriminated against, I watch decent hard working people be denied visas to travel due to their country of birth, I watch men get opportunities and jobs over far more qualified women and I see people defend their political views without hearing and considering other points of view.
 As a privileged white woman, I am tired and agitated from seeing this around me.
 I can’t imagine how minorities feel.

 When I meet someone, I try to place them in the context of their existence so I understand them.
-I try my best to see them as they are and not as I perceive them to be.
+I try my best to see them as they are and not as I perceive them to be, through the filtered lenses of my own bias.

 Once you see people as they are, the barriers of difference are not as high as you imagine them to be.

-Perhaps if a few more people could love and not fear the diversity in the Riyadh customs line, the world could be a little better place.
+Perhaps if a few more people could love instead of fear the diversity in the Riyadh customs line, the world could be a little better place.

 Get on board.